Honor killings by region: India

 Honour killings have been reported in northern regions of India, mainly in the Indian states of Punjab, Rajasthan, Haryana, Uttar Pradesh, and the southern state of Tamil Nadu.
 The main reason for these crimes is a result of people marrying without their family's acceptance, especially when it is between members of two different castes or religious groups, or, more particular to northwestern India, between members of the same gotra, or exogamous clan.
 In contrast, honour killings are less prevalent but are not completely non-existent in the western Indian states of Maharashtra and Gujarat. honour killings are reflected in nationwide data from the National Crime Records Bureau.
 That data showed 251 honour killings in 2015, though activists considered that a significant undercount.
 The same records bureau reported only 24 honour killings in 2019.
 According to a survey by AIDWA, over 30 percent of honour killings in the country take place in Western Uttar Pradesh.
 In some other parts of India, notably West Bengal, honour killings completely ceased about a century ago, largely due to the activism and influence of reformists such as Vivekananda, Ramakrishna, Vidyasagar and Raja Ram Mohan Roy.

-Haryana has had many incidences of honour killings, mainly among Meenas, Rajputs and Jats.
+Haryana has had many incidents of honour killings, mainly among Meenas, Rajputs and Jats.
 Role of khap panchayats (caste councils of village elders) has been questioned.
 Madhu Kishwar, a professor at Centre for the Study of Developing Societies, claims that only 2% to 3% honour killings are related to gotra killings by the khap or caste panchayats, rest are done by the families.
 "Will you ban families?
 There are plenty of tyrannical police officials, plenty of incompetent and corrupt judges in India who pass very retrogressive judgments, but no one says ban the police and the law courts.
 By what right do they demand a ban on khaps, simply because some members have undemocratic views?
 Educated elite in India don't know anything about the vital role played by these age-old institutions of self-governance."
 In March 2010, Karnal district court ordered the execution of five perpetrators of an honour killing and imprisoning for life the khap (local caste-based council) chief who ordered the killings of Manoj Banwala (23) and Babli (19), a man and woman of the same gotra who eloped and married in June 2007.
 Despite having been given police protection on court orders, they were kidnapped; their mutilated bodies were found a week later in an irrigation canal.
 In 2013, a young couple who were planning to marry were murdered in Garnauthi village, Haryana, due to having a love affair.
 The woman, Nidhi, was beaten to death and the man, Dharmender, was dismembered alive.
 People in the village and neighbouring villages approved of the killings.